Why Is Asian Hair So Shiny

 Thus, this could give us some reasoning as to why Asian hair is so straight, as compared to other hair types.

-Another aspect researched by the National Center for Biotechnology Information (NCBI), was hair curvature.
+Another aspect researched by the NCBI was hair curvature.

 how to make asian hair shiny